FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 3. Natural Occurrence & Formation

-Diphenyl oxide is not commonly found in nature but can be synthesized through industrial processes.
-It is typically produced by the reaction of phenol with benzene in the presence of a catalyst.
-This synthetic origin means that diphenyl oxide does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.
+Diphenyl oxide is not commonly found in nature but can be synthesized through the dehydration of phenol or the reaction of bromobenzene with phenol in the presence of a base.
+It is not typically classified under "natural flavor" or "natural fragrance" designations due to its synthetic origins.
+However, its floral character makes it a valuable component in recreating natural scents in perfumery.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs